A. What documents do you need for the Visa

 Some domestic flights such as Thai Air Asia leave from Don Muang airport.
 If your next flight is from Don Muang, then you will have to get a visa on arrival before you exit the Suvarnabhumi airport.
 Getting to Don Muang airport from Suvarnabhumi via shuttle bus or taxi will take you 2 to 3 hours, so keep that in mind when you book your domestic flights.

 A. If you have smaller children or senior folks in your party, I would recommend getting the visa in advance.
-Otherwise visa on arrival is fine.
+Otherwise, visa on arrival is excellent.
 You can only apply for a Thai visa at the embassy if you have a residency permit in that country.
-For example if as an Indian citizen, if I want to apply for a Thai visa from their embassy in Tokyo, I should have some sort of residency or work visa card in Japan.
-Very rarely do embassies entertain the request of visas, if you do not have some sort of domicile in the country where the embassy is located.
+For example, if as an Indian citizen, if I want to apply for a Thai visa from their embassy in Tokyo, I would need a residency or work visa card issued by Japan.
 The exceptions are neighbouring countries - you may be able to get a Thai visa in Cambodia.

 Q5.
 Are there other options for getting the Thai Visa in India?

 A. You can contact the Thai embassy or consulates in India.
-VFS Global is also able to assist for resident of select cities.
+VFS Global is also able to assist a resident of select cities.
 See http://www.vfs-thailand.co.in/

 Q6.
-Is it fine if I show my bank statements, in lieu of the spending money?
+Is it fine if I show my bank statements, instead of the spending money?

 .
 If you check that page, you will notice that they do not mention bank statements.
 If the visa officer ignores your bank statements and insists on seeing the spending money, you will spend time arguing with her, and the people in the queue behind you will get angry.
 I am sure you are planning to take some USD (or INR etc.) to spend in Thailand, just show this money.
 Having said that, I guess there is no harm in carrying a bank statement printout.